leonccao/OnlineJudge-Solutions/Leetcode/README.md

 Hard problem is how to calculate combination with module.
 Could be solved by:

 C(n, k) = C(n - 1, k) + C(n - 1, k - 1)

+## 2341.
+Maximum Number of Pairs in Array (Easy)

+Easy.

+## 2342.
+Max Sum of a Pair With Equal Sum of Digits (Medium)

+Sort by: (1) digit sum (2) num value.

+Note to my self:

+When overriding the comparator of Arrays.sort(), the array type has to be Integer instead of int.

+## 2343.
+Query Kth Smallest Trimmed Number (Medium)

+Sort by trimmed string.

+## 2344.
+Minimum Deletions to Make Array Divisible (Hard)

+Find GCD for all numsDivide.
+Sort nums and find the smallest value that could divide GCD.